tbakas/data_science_projects/README.md

 validation set F1-score.
 The Jupyter notebook titled fraud_detection holds all of the code.

 ## Shakespeare Generation with a Character Level RNN
-I used a LSTM RNN to generate Shakespeare-like text by predicting the next character in a sequence.
+I used a LSTM RNN to generate Shakespeare-like text by predicting the next character in a sequence of characters.
 The model can generate actual words and use punctuation, but the text doesn't make sense overall.
 And it still makes up some words.
 But I think it's not bad for its size/limitations.
 The Jupyter notebook titled Shakespeare_RNN holds the model and some text it generated after training.